Descriptive Summary

 Environmental Quality Committee was charged with policy jurisdiction over legislation relating to water quality.

-In the 1997-1998 legislative session this standing committee consisted of nine members; however, it was increased to ten members
+During the 1997-1998 legislative session, this standing committee consisted of nine members; however, it was increased to

-been reduced to seven members and remains active in reviewing legislation related to the areas of legislative oversight mentioned
+has since been reduced to seven members and remains active in reviewing legislation related to the areas of legislative oversight

-above.
-The state senators to have held the position of Environmental Quality Committee Chair are as follows: Byron D. Sher,
+mentioned above.
+The state senators to have held the position of Environmental Quality Committee Chair are as follows: Byron

 Scope and Content

-The Senate Environmental Quality Committee Records consists of 16 cubic feet of records reflecting the legislative activities
+The Senate Environmental Quality Committee Records consists of 35 cubic feet of textual and audiovisual records reflecting

 This committee oversees various types of pollution and associated legislative regulations.
 More specifically, the Environmental